Ovoda/mini_linux_env/Readme.md

 First make sure you have
 * docker and docker-compose
-* a Makefile rule for linux compilation
+* a Makefile rule for linux compilation (for project requiring compilation)
   ```Makefile
   # something like this
   UNAME_S := $(shell uname -s)